 Check out how Prerender works and its features.
 And if you’re curious how it can help you achieve 260% better indexing performance, try us out for FREE!

-FAQs – Best JavaScript Framework for 2024
+FAQs about the Best JavaScript Framework for 2025

 1. What Is the Best JavaScript (JS) Framework and Why?